foundry-rs/book/src/reference/forge/forge-build.md

 Sparse mode only compiles files that match certain criteria.

-By default, this filter applies to files that have not been changed since the last build, but for commands that take file filters (e.g. [forge test](./forge-test.md)), sparse mode will only recompile files that match the filter.
+By default, this filter applies to files that have not been changed since the last build, but for commands that take file filters (e.g. [spark test](./spark-test.md)), sparse mode will only recompile files that match the filter.

 Sparse mode is opt-in until the feature is stabilized.
 To opt-in to sparse mode and try it out, set [`sparse_mode`][sparse-mode] in your configuration file.